syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 {% endtabs %}

-N> Encrypt all contents except metadata option is not supported in RC4 algorithm and Key40.
-It is only supported in AES algorithm with128bit or 256bit or 256bit revision6 key size.

-## Encrypt only attachments
+### Encrypt only attachments

 You can encrypt only attachments present in the PDF document by using the EncryptOnlyAttachments option available in the EncryptionOptions.

-The following code snippet explains how to encrypt only attachments in the PDF document.
+The following code example explains how to create an encrypt only attachment document using the Syncfusion PDF Library.

+N> UserPassword is mandatory for encrypt only attachments and it is only supported in AES algorithms with 128bit, 256bit, and 256bit revision6 key size

 {% tabs %}